-Las Médulas was originally a Roman exploitation of gold in the open, although the pre-Roman indigenous peoples had already exploited the site, beating river pleasures.
-Abandoned exploitation in the third century, the native vegetation was again taking over the place: oaks , brooms, Carquesa, holm oaks and carrascas.
-At the same time the chestnut cultivation was expanded, of which today numerous specimens can be seen in the park, some of them cataloged as centenary trees
+Las Médulas was originally an open-pit Roman gold mine, although the pre-Roman indigenous peoples had already exploited the deposit, battering the river pleasures.
+Abandoned in the XNUMXrd century, the native vegetation was once again taking over the place: oaks , brooms, Carquesa, holm oaks and holm oaks.
+At the same time, chestnut cultivation expanded, of which many specimens can be seen in the park today, some of them classified as centenary trees.

 Serra do Courel

-The Sierra del Caurel houses the largest natural jewel of Galicia, the Devesa de Rogueira, a native forest, where almost all the natural plant species of Galicia that have no coastal environment coexist, such as chestnut trees, holly, beech, yew, oak trees and birches and wild orchids.
+The Sierra del Caurel is home to Galicia's greatest natural jewel, the Devesa de Rogueira, an autochthonous forest, where practically all the natural plant species of Galicia that do not have a coastal area coexist, including chestnut trees, holly, beeches, yews, oaks and birches and wild orchids.

 Monaserio San Vicente do Pino

-The old monastery of San Vicente del Pino (in Galician: Mosteiro of San Vicente do Pino) is a monumental complex located in Monforte de Lemos (Lugo), flanked by the remains of the San Vicente Castle, of which part of the wall and defensive cubes is preserved, and the tower of the tribute, from which you can see the whole of the Lemos Valley, and the remains of the palace of the Counts of Lemos, building of which lost most of it in a devastating fire
+The old monastery of San Vicente del Pino (in Galician: Mosteiro of San Vicente do Pino) is a monumental complex located in Monforte de Lemos (Lugo), flanked by the remains of the San Vicente Castle, of which part of the wall and the defensive cubes are preserved, and the keep, from which you can see the whole of the Lemos valley, and the remains of the Palace of the Counts of Lemos, building of which is lost most of it in a devastating fire

 Nosa Lady of Antiga